 The LEAD Graduate Professional Assistant (GA) will be an integral part of the LEAD team, helping to provide leadership training, resources, services, and recognition to empower all Mason students to become more effective, ethical leaders.
 The LEAD GA will assist in the coordination, implementation, and evaluation of major LEAD office programming.
-They will co-supervise the Student Leadership Consultants with the Association Director, serve as a co-advisor for the L-TEAM, serve as a teaching assistant for the Ethics and Leadership course (INTS 404), and facilitate leadership workshops
+They will co-supervise the Student Leadership Consultants with the Associate Director, serve as a co-advisor for the Leadership Advocates, serve as a teaching assistant for the Ethics and Leadership course (INTS 404), and facilitate leadership workshops.

-- Must be enrolled as a full time graduate student in one of George Mason University’s Graduate Programs (not provisional admission).
+- Must be enrolled in one of George Mason University’s Graduate Programs (not provisional admission)